-Additionally, the Company assessed the impact that the COVID-19 pandemic has had on its operations and financial results as of March 31, 2022 and through the issuance of this report.
+Additionally, the Company assessed the impact that the COVID-19 pandemic, geopolitical tensions and global slowdown of economic activity, decades-high inflation, rising interest rates and a potential recession in the U.S. has had on its operations and financial results as of March 31, 2023 and through the issuance of this report.
 The Company's analysis was informed by the facts and circumstances as they were known to the Company.
-This assessment considered the impact the COVID-19 pandemic may have on financial estimates and assumptions that affect the reported amounts of assets and liabilities and expenses.
+This assessment considered the impact that these uncertainties may have on financial estimates and assumptions that affect the reported amounts of assets and liabilities and expenses.